Ophthalmology Fellowship Program

 If you are interested in observational-only fellowships for foreign graduates, please contact Emily Olsen in our International Division at emily.olsen@.utah.edu or 801-213-4132.

 At the John A. Moran Eye Center, the major emphasis will be on the medical and surgical treatment of cornea and external diseases, as well as extensive experience in LASIK and other refractive surgery.
-The fellows will work closely with Mark D. Mifflin, MD, fellowship program director, Amy Lin MD and Brian Zaugg MD.
+The fellows will work closely with Mark D. Mifflin, MD, professor, fellowship program director, Amy Lin MD, associate professor, and Brian Zaugg MD, associate professor.
 A significant number of anterior surgical cases will be performed.
 These include penetrating keratoplasty, lamellar keratoplasty, intraocular lens exchange, and phacoemulsification.
 The responsibilities during the year will include clinical research and medical student education.

 We provide a very busy clinical exposure to all aspects of glaucoma with a heavy emphasis on surgical treatment.
 A large number of glaucoma procedures as well as phacoemulsification will be part of this surgical experience.
-The fellow will work closely with Alan S. Crandall, MD, professor, Norm A. Zabriskie, MD, associate professor, and Craig Chaya, MD, Assistant Professor.
+The fellow will work closely with Alan S. Crandall, MD, professor, Norm A. Zabriskie, MD, professor, and Craig Chaya, MD, assistant professor.
 Teaching responsibilities as well as clinical research will be part of this fellowship.

-The John A. Moran Eye Center at the University of Utah offers a one-year Pediatric Ophthalmology & Strabismus Fellowship Program.
-We accept one new fellows each year and are currently accepting applications for 2017-2018 (application deadline is September 1, 2016).
+The John A. Moran Eye Center at the University of Utah offers a one-year Pediatric Ophthalmology & Strabismus Fellowship.
+We accept one new fellow each year and we are currently accepting applications for 2017-2018 (application deadline is September 1, 2016).
 The position begins July 1, 2017 and continues through June 30, 2018.

 Faculty: Robert O. Hoffman, MD

 Moran has six full-time retina faculty, including Paul Bernstein, MD, PhD, professor; M.E.
-Hartnett, MD, assistant professor; Rachael Jacoby, MD, associate professor; Akbar Shakoor, MD, professor; Michael Teske, MD, associate professor; and Albert Vitale, MD, professor.
-They provide extensive hands-on training in adult and pediatric vitreo-retinal surgery, medical retina, and posterior uveitis at three busy teaching hospitals (Moran Eye Center at the University of Utah Hospitals and Clinics, Salt Lake City Veterans Affairs Medical Center, and Primary Children's Hospital).
+Hartnett, MD, professor; Rachael Jacoby, MD, assistant professor; Akbar Shakoor, MD, assistant professor; Michael Teske, MD, professor; and Albert Vitale, MD, professor.
+They provide extensive hands-on training in adult and pediatric vitreo-retinal surgery, medical retina, and posterior uveitis at three busy teaching hospitals including the Moran Eye Center at the University of Utah Hospitals and Clinics, Salt Lake City Veterans Affairs Medical Center, and Primary Children's Hospital.

-The John A. Moran Eye Center at the University of Utah offers a one-year Uveitis Fellowship Program.
-We accept one new fellows each year and are currently accepting applications for 2017-2018 (application deadline is September 1, 2016).
+The John A. Moran Eye Center at the University of Utah offers a one-year Uveitis Fellowship.
+We accept one new fellow each year and are currently accepting applications for 2017-2018 (application deadline is September 1, 2016).
 The position begins July 1, 2017 and continues through June 30, 2018.